GottaGetSwifty/CodableWrappers/README.md

 }
 ```

+Take a look at [these other examples](https://github.com/GottaGetSwifty/CodableWrappers/blob/master/CustomExamples.md) to see what else is possible.

+---

 ## Property Mutability

 Currently the Property a propertyWrapper wraps must be declared as a `var` and the ability to mutate is defined by the propertyWrapper.

 To allow flexibility all of the included propertyWrappers have a Mutable variant.

 **Add `Mutable` to the end to access the Mutable propertyWrapper, making the Property mutable**
 E.g. `@Base64CodingMutable`, `@SecondsSince1970DateCoding`, `@CustomCodingMutable<ACustomCoder>`, etc.